 Seasonal wetland habitat has reduced and River Red Gums have colonised former wetlands as high river levels now only inundate wetlands briefly.
-The shorter duration of floods means that aquatic marshland vegetation is no longer supported and the understory has become dominated by seasonal floodplain herbs and grasses (MCMA, 2015).
+The shorter duration of floods means that aquatic marshland vegetation is no longer supported and the understory has become dominated by seasonal floodplain herbs and grasses (Mallee CMA, 2015).

-Reductions in flooding duration of Nyah Park has caused a decrease in tree density and canopy cover, resulting in a decline in forest productivity (MCMA, 2014).
+Reductions in flooding duration of Nyah Park has caused a decrease in tree density and canopy cover, resulting in a decline in forest productivity (Mallee CMA, 2014).

-Nyah Park has a sparse understory and reduced diversity and habitat value due to the alteration in the sites water regime.
+Vinifera Park has a sparse understory and reduced diversity and habitat value due to the alteration in the sites water regime.
 Structural habitat and food resource availability for species such as carpet python, swamp wallaby, grey-crowned babbler and other woodland species has also reduced (MCMA, 2014).

-The Nyah floodplain features broad wetland depressions that retain water to a depth of one metre or more following flood recession.
-These areas require frequent and persistent inundation to sustain their rich ecological values.
-Inundation durations are now too short to sustain perennial aquatic macrophytes, to prevent encroachment of red gum on swamp and wetland areas and to significantly contribute to the breeding requirements of native fish or waterbirds (MCMA, 2014).
+Vinifera features broad wetland depressions that retain water following flood recession.
+Persistent inundation is required to sustain the rich ecological values of Vinifera Park.
+The inundation is important as it supports marshland communities including spiny mudgrass, frogs and small fish that depend on permanent aquatic habitat; however inundation durations are now too short to sustain perennial aquatic macrophytes, to prevent encroachment of red gum on swamp and wetland areas, and to significantly contribute to the breeding requirements of native fish or waterbirds (Mallee CMA, 2014).